 The splitting of atomic spectral lines as a result of an externally applied electric field was discovered by Stark, and is called the Stark effect.
 As the splitting of a line of the helium spectrum shows, the splitting is not symmetric like that of the Zeeman effect.

-The splitting of the energy levels by an electric field first requires that the field polarize the atom and then interact with the resulting electric dipole moment.
-That dipole moment depends upon the magnitude of Mj, but not its sign, so that the energy levels are split into J+1 or J+1/2 levels, for integer and half-integer spins respectively.
+The splitting of the energy levels by an electric field first requires that the field polarizes the atom and then interacts with the resulting electric dipole moment.
+That dipole moment depends upon the magnitude of Mj, but not its sign, so that the energy levels show splitting proportional to quantum numbers J+1 or J+1/2, for integer and half-integer spins respectively.

 The Stark effect has been of marginal benefit in the analysis of atomic spectra, but has been a major tool for molecular rotational spectra.